brunofarache/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

 The first order of business is to retrieve the guestbooks from the portlet and display them in the app's navigation drawer.
 Recall that the app you created in the first series of articles in this learning path contains a navigation drawer that slides out from the left side of the screen.
-Currently, it contains simple placeholders that are in dire need of replacement.
+Currently, it scontains simple placeholders that are in dire need of replacement.

 ![Figure 1: The placeholders currently in the navigation drawer.](../../images/android-guestbook-first-run.png)